 5. It will make a better traveler of you

-When things don’t go as planned in India
+What to do when things don’t go as planned in India

 Being this was the third trip to India India, there’s one great Indian lesson I’ve learned…. nothing goes as expected.
 For Indians, this upset of order and acceptace of it, is built into their philosophical lifestyle.
 They deal with it by casually going with the flow, waiting and taking the next best option.
 Western travelers freak out when this happens, often because they don’t trust there’s a next best option or that things will work themselves out.
 Western countries are more rigidly organized and we’ve learnt to rely on rigid structures.